NetSP-KAIST/DoH-Downgrades/README.md

 ## Updates
 As several crucial libraries have been updated by accommodating our suggestions, we have accordingly revised our script to align with these updates.

+## Acknowledgement
+This repository is part of the following work:
+Jinseo Lee, David Mohaisen, and Min Suk Kang.
+2024. **Measuring DNS-over-HTTPS Downgrades: Prevalence, Techniques, and Bypass Strategies**. *Proc.
+ACM Netw.* 2, CoNEXT4, Article 28 (December 2024), 22 pages. https://doi.org/10.1145/3696385

+Please cite this work if you use our scripts.